thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 a. record the presentation, plus
 b. fill in any gaps that wouldn’t fit into the 10 minutes of speaking.
 I wrote notes throughout the semester, but these were more helpful in my day-to-day design process than as a real reference in writing the final process book.
 I suspect that these may also be helpful if I need to get into the mind-space of my design decisions in the future.

-Random things
+### Random things

-Try the HEMA breakfast.
+* Try the HEMA breakfast.
 It's pretty cheap and good.
 You get 5 items for 2 Euro.
 Fair warning: they do count everything as an item, including the little single-serving butter.
-Recycling is a bit hard.
+* Recycling is a bit hard.
 They do recycle glass, paper, plastic, aluminum, and drink cartons, but you just need to find the right drop-off containers.
 A few that were close to me were [here].
-If you use something every day in your life before TM, you'll probably miss it if you don't bring it in favor of packing light.
-I particular missed my travel coffee mug (surprise: I kept my coffee addiction here).
-I already do missed my oblique pen holder (surprise: there really is a fair bit of time for letting and calligraphy here).
-On the other hand, I brought a musical instrument which I barely found time for.
+* If you use something every day in your life before TM, you'll probably miss it if you don't bring it in favor of packing light.
+I particularly missed my travel coffee mug (surprise: I kept my coffee addiction in The Hague).
+I already do missed my oblique pen holder (surprise: there really is a fair bit of time for letting and calligraphy in the course).
+On the other hand, I also brought a musical instrument which I barely found time for.
+Packing can be hard.
+* When you've graduated and it's time to return home, close out your bank account and phone account while you're still in the Netherlands.
+Otherwise, you'll end up puzzling your way through customer service help lines on Google Voice at $0.19/minute (but if you _do_ end up in that situation, I've found that mashing the number keys is the surest way to get through to a person).